MatthewWid/Whirl/doc/documentation/systems.md

 	**String** `<type>`
 </span>
 <span class="tI tI-2">
-	String to match an object's type in the global store.
+	String to match an object's type by in the global store.
 </span>

 ### Destroy By ID